Doctor insights on:

 Vaginal sloughing?: The vaginas in post menopausal women can lose some ability to stretch as estrogen declines.
 The vaginal surface then "thins" as the surrounding vaginal musculature contracts around it.
 I am not sure what you mean by the term "vaginal sloughing" as the vaginal lining does not "slough" off except some brief cell losses with intercourse which regenerate. ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

 - Can you get pid after a partial hysterectomy?

-- Getting pregnant after partial oophorectomy
+- Getting pregnant after partial hysterectomy

 - Can a woman get pregnant after having a partial hysterectomy?

 - Is it possible to get pregnant after a partial hysterectomy?

 - Talk to a gynecologist online for free